Intersubjective Inquiry

 Continued in the Sondage Review

-The Sondage Review extends this material in essays on the Input Gap, the discipline of intersubjective inquiry in the synthetic age, the limits of artificial systems in human encounter, and the relationship between scholarly inquiry and the production of primary source material.
-Forthcoming essays in 2026 will deepen the connection between the phenomenological foundation and the operational practice of a Sondage engagement.
+The Sondage Review extends this material in essays on the Input Gap, the discipline of intersubjective inquiry in the synthetic age, and the limits of artificial systems in human encounter.

-The Sondage Legacy Scholar curriculum is the structured course of study by which independent practitioners are accredited to the Sondage Guild.
+The Sondage Legacy Scholar curriculum is the structured course of study by which independent practitioners are certified to the Sondage Guild.